Do you have a life insurance policy? Have you ever considered borrowing against the death benefit?

 How much can you borrow against your life insurance policy?

 How much money you can borrow against your cash value varies from one insurer to the next.
+It may also impact the cost of your life insurance.
 All the same, most insurers let you borrow amounts as high as 90-95% of the life insurance cash value.

 Should you borrow from your life insurance policy?